BusKill/usb-a-magnetic-breakaway/README.md

 ##  What's New?

 * Updates to goldfishlaser Version: She is currently filming Part 2 ofthe assembly instructions and working on the final written documentation.
+Part 1 Video Assembly Instructions: https://youtu.be/HxwEmIUqQ7w?si=xajbAuSA-TxbAlxz

 ## What's in this Repo?